 From its walkable streets to its waterfront restaurants, its historic amusement park to its series of ornate palaces, Copenhagen offers a rich array of attractions to keep the visitor busy for days.
 Here is my take on the best that Copenhagen has to offer, to help you prioritize your activities based on the time you have available to visit.

 Visitors will find Copenhagen easy to navigate.
 The locals will largely speak English, and the public transportation system is excellent.
-If you would like to take advantage of local tour guides to help you experience the city’s best in a shorter-time frame, consider a 2-hour Old Town Walking Tour priced at $40.29 per person or a 4-hour guided walk costing $69.73 per person that will take in many of the city’s top sights.
+If you would like to take advantage of local tour guides to help you experience the city’s best in a shorter-time frame, consider a 2-hour Old Town Walking Tour priced at $40.29 per person that will take in many of the city’s top sights.
 Those who prefer to coordinate their trip themselves may wish to purchase a Copenhagen City card which covers public transport plus admission fees for many of the top sights for a 1-5 day period starting at $65.30 per person.

 Denmark’s nautical past can still be experienced with a visit to the harbor area at Nyhavn, meaning New Harbor.
 This is my favorite area of the city to explore, have lunch and take in the colorful scene with the canal boats passing by and just enjoying the nautical ambiance.

 This former fisherman’s area has a wonderful collection of historic multi-colored merchant homes that have been converted into shops, cafes, and restaurants.
 Soak in the maritime environment where famed author Hans Christian Andersen once lived and wrote several of his stories.
 He resided at number 20 when he published his first volume of fairy tales.